Coffee is a universally consumed beverage by the most productive of people.

 If you were to travel across the globe you would quickly recognize that many cultures do not consume coffee with the typical artificial sweetener that most of us have been putting into our bodies for decades.

-If you traveled to Ethiopia, the motherland of our Limu Beans, you might participate in a traditional Coffee ceremony, a ritualized form of making coffee with friends and family and drinking it.
+If you traveled to Ethiopia, the motherland of our beans, you might participate in a traditional Coffee ceremony, a ritualized form of making coffee with friends and family and drinking it.
 Ethiopians tend to add butter, salt or even honey to add to their coffee delight.

-In Vietnam, Cà phê trứng, also known as egg coffee in English is a traditionally dranken beverage consisting on egg yolks, sugar and coffee.
+In Vietnam, Cà phê trứng, also known as egg coffee in English is a traditionally consumed beverage consisting of egg yolks, sugar and coffee.

 Ditch your old milk and half and half coffee for a new experience!

 Now that you have The Cawfee Shop in your own home, please use the traditions above to spruce up your coffee cup.
 Be sure to tell your family and friends!

 cà phê Vietnamese